Leadership Development and the Role of Psychological Safety

-In contrast, when a workplace is not psychologically safe, company culture and strategy suffers.
+In contrast, when a workplace is not psychologically safe, company culture and strategy suffer.
 Due to fear of ridicule, teammates tend to keep ideas to themselves.
-Additionally, because they fear for their job, teammates don’t give candid feedback.
-In short, they enter into self-preservation mode.
-It is important to realize that this is an extremely counter-productive mindset.
-Unfortunately, one that we all experience in one form or another.
+When team members fear for their jobs, they do not give candid feedback.
+In short, individuals on the team operate in isolated self-preservation mode.
+This is an extremely counter-productive mindset.
+Unfortunately, it is one we often see in one form or another.

 How Do Your Leaders Stack Up

 Does it sound familiar to you?
-When a leader knows a few tricks of persuasion but lacks emotional intelligence skills, that leader is considered more of a master-manipulator who does not create psychological safety.
+When a leader knows a few tricks of persuasion but lacks emotional intelligence skills, that leader is more of a master-manipulator.
+This is a leader who does not create psychological safety.
 Would you like to accurately rate your ability to create a climate of psychological safety for team members and have a development plan to improve in the areas you are lacking?
 Take this assessment and find out.

 We have partnered with the only company that has successfully taken this quantitative and measurable approach to emotional intelligence, eliminating the guesswork on where to focus your leadership development.
 BlueEQTM provides the world’s most accurate, comprehensive, and powerful emotional intelligence tools available today.